RRS James Cook

 Review of RRS James Cook

-Royal research ships are the UK's merchant navy vessels conducting scientific research for the British Government (HMG).
-The list of organizations that are allowed to operate RRS vessels includes NERC (abbrev "Natural Environment Research Council"), BAS (abbrev "British Antarctic Survey") and NOC (abbrev "National Oceanography Centre").
-However, a warrant from the British monarch has required a vessel to be designated as RRS.
-The UK's current fleet of Royal Research Ships includes the following vessels (the year built in brackets): RRS James Cook (2007), RRS Discovery (2013, sistership) and RRS Sir David Attenborough (2021).
+Royal Research Ships are UK-flagged merchant navy vessels conducting scientific research for the British Government (HMG).
+Organizations authorized to operate RRS vessels include NERC ("Natural Environment Research Council"), BAS ("British Antarctic Survey"), and NOC ("National Oceanography Centre").
+A warrant from the British monarch is required for a vessel to be designated as RRS.
+The UK’s current fleet of Royal Research Ships includes RRS James Cook (2007), RRS Discovery (2013, sistership), and RRS Sir David Attenborough (2021).

 RRS James Cook vessel details

-- Max Draught: 5,7 m (19 ft) fully loaded
+- Maximum draft: 5.7 m (19 ft) fully loaded

-- Ice-class: 1C (ice-strengthened bow)
+- Ice class: 1C (ice-strengthened bow)

 - Endurance: 50 days

-- Capacity: 54 passengers and crew
+- Capacity: 54 personnel (scientists and crew)

 Other UK cruise ships